Bonelab/bonelab-website/ideas/index.md

 # {% include icon.html icon="fa-solid fa-lightbulb" %}Ideas

-A gathering place for future project ideas...
+Here is a place we collect ideas for future projects.
+Some of them are small and some are big!

 {% include list.html data="posts" component="post-excerpt" %}